eclipse-cognicrypt/CogniCrypt/codeofconduct.md

 ## 6. Reporting Guidelines

-If you are subject to or witness unacceptable behavior, or have any other concerns, please notify [Stefan Krueger](mailto:stefan.krueger@crossing.tu-darmstadt.de).
+If you are subject to or witness unacceptable behavior, or have any other concerns, please notify a community organizer as soon as possible by emailing to [Stefan Krueger](mailto:stefan.krueger@crossing.tu-darmstadt.de).

 Additionally, community organizers are available to help community members engage with local law enforcement or to otherwise help those experiencing unacceptable behavior feel safe.

 ## 7. Addressing Grievances

 If you feel you have been falsely or unfairly accused of violating this Code of Conduct, you should notify the administration of [Collaborative Research Center  1119 CROSSING](https://www.crossing.tu-darmstadt.de/crc_1119/contact_crossing/index.en.jsp) with a concise description of your grievance.
 Your grievance will be handled in accordance with our existing governing policies.

 ## 8. Scope

 We expect all community participants (contributors, paid or otherwise; and other guests) to abide by this Code of Conduct in all community venues as well as in all one-on-one communications.

-This code of conduct and its related procedures also apply to unacceptable behavior occurring outside the scope of community activities.
+This code of conduct and its related procedures also applies to unacceptable behavior occurring outside the scope of community activities when such behavior has the potential to adversely affect the safety and well-being of community members.

 ## 9. Contact info